jstachowich/Websites/README.md

 # Websites
-Links to websites and or pages created by myself.
+Links to websites and or pages that I have created.

 https://www.optionsaccountingsolutions.ca/